tmilliman/python-vegindex/docs/usage.rst

 ``generate_summary_timeseries`` script.
 The ``gcc`` values for individual images are plotted as points and the three-day 90th-percentile summary is plotted as a line.
-The color of the plotted points is used to show which data are filtered before calculating the summary statistics.
+The color of the plotted points is used to show which data (in red) are filtered before calculating the summary statistics.
+The default filtering is shown and eliminates values where the sun elevation angle is low (< 10 degrees) and the mean brightness over the ROI is either low (< 100.) (very dark image) or high ( > 665.) (washed out image).

 ::